Sponsored content

-However, two popular types of home care that are worth looking into are hourly care and live-in care.
-Both services are designed to improve the quality of life by offering people the care they need at home – with the difference between them lying in the amount of time that a carer spends with you or your loved one.
+Two popular types of care that are designed to improve people’s quality of life by providing care at home are hourly care and live-in care.
+The difference between them lies in the amount of time that a carer spends with you.

-Both live-in care and hourly care carry their own benefits – and which you choose can depend on a variety of factors including cost, social isolation, and the complexity of care needs.
+Live-in care and hourly care both have their own benefits – and the right one for you will depend on things like your budget and care needs.

 What is live-in care?